Agoric/documentation/main/guides/getting-started/sell-concert-tickets-contract-explainer.md

   }
 };
 ```
-Our contract uses this `inventory` object as a parameter to initiate.
+Our contract takes the provided `inventory` object as a parameter to initiate the process.
 After the contract is initialized, a new [ERTP mint](https://docs.agoric.com/glossary/#mint) for the "Ticket" asset is created.

 <details>